<title>

 DIFFERENCES FROM NODE.JS

 fsglobal is a VFS bridge, not Node'sfsmodule.
-Method names and signatures differ. exec()runs commands through the WASM bash interpreter, notchild_process.fetch()is available (browser global).
+Method names and signatures differ.
+All methods are async. exec()runs commands through the WASM bash interpreter, notchild_process.
+Useexec.spawn(argv)to bypass shell parsing.fetch()is available (routed through SLICC's proxy).- Node built-in modules (

 DISCOVERY DETAILS